 atcoed in days gone by

-the fully dutch language hymnal de geluiden van weleer, received very well in the netherlands and Belgium, was released in October, 2005. at the close of 2007, remix album leaves you puzzled appeared, on which friends from the electronica world such as styrofoam, solex and donato wharton carefully deconstructed and reassembled a number of selected songs from previous albums. finally, in 2008, to worldwide acclaim, the duo released their wonderfully titled troostprijs, expressing very succinctly the ‘consolation prize’ that at the close of every day offers its listeners.
+at the close of 2007, the remix album leaves you puzzled appeared, for which friends from the electronica world such as styrofoam, solex and donato wharton carefully deconstructed and reassembled a number of selected songs from previous albums. in 2008, to worldwide acclaim, the duo released their wonderfully titled cd troostprijs, expressing very succinctly the ‘consolation prize’ that at the close of every day offers their listeners.

 Brown Feather Sparrow